 3. Poor use of social media

 It’s great to use social media as a marketing avenue but it’s important you use it in the right way.
-You want to ensure you use the platforms as another path to direct traffic your website and booking pages, not away from them.
+You want to ensure you use the platforms as another path to direct traffic to your website and booking pages, not away from them.
 A common mistake hoteliers make is sending website visitors away to their social media channels immediately after a visitor has landed on the homepage.

 You need to think about how many people are realistically going to be coming back once they’ve been redirected to YouTube for instance.

-4. Poor quality photos
+4. Low quality photos

 There’s really no point in investing in a great website design if the photos you integrate into the theme are lacking in quality.
 Travellers want to see what they’re paying for and if the image is grainy, blurry or poorly framed, they won’t be racing to make a booking.